simonseo/Front-End-WebDev/DAY-06-0621/README.md

 	- color
 	- radio: choose one of several
 	- file: upload file, you can do multiple
 	- hidden: not for users. ex) is this suitable for ajax?
+- Web 2.0
+	- email
+	- url
+	- number
+	- search
+	- range
+	- data pickers
+	- color
+	- datalist
+	- keygen
+	- output

 	- checkbox: multiple checkboxes.
 Requires different `<value>` attribute for each choices.
 You can mark this as a list if you want to show it vertically listed. `ul>li*>label[for="$#"]>input[id="check-$#"]+{$#}` gives:
 		<pre>&lt;ul&gt;